Art School Portfolio Seven 1983-1997

 This is the third and most “realistic” of the three monsters.
 However, it is still a mixture of flat and spatial components.
 The mouth, for example, is flat and cartoonish, while the top of the head is a conventional landscape.

-Because the official completion date for Voiture was 1997, this puts it within spitting distance of Brussel Sprout Cheesecake and other works seen on my first Gallery page.
+Because the official completion date for Voiture was 1997, this puts it within spitting distance of Brussel Sprout Cheesecake and other works seen on my gallery pages.
 In terms of style and technique, Le Voiture has more in common with these paintings than it does with Epic Dermis.
 At the time, however, I was anxious to remove all three monsters from their stretchers and store them out of sight.
 I was ready to move on.

 Penises, and bodily organs that might be confused for penises, are found here and there in my paintings and drawings of this period.
 This is me tagging my artwork with graffiti, as one might deface a wall in a dilapidated building.
 Since these canvases leaned against a wall in my apartment for much of their time residing on stretchers, they resembled abandoned walls upon which I occasionally directed a paintbrush.